-Summer Student Research: High Line and high wires
+Summer Student Work: High Line and high wires

 Travis Jones ’13 is spending a high-flying summer in Manhattan as an instructor at the Trapeze School of New York conducting field research for two senior theses at once in art and visual culture and in theater.
 Read on for how all this hangs together.